Eugene Raskin

-Eugene Raskin (September 5, 1909, in the Bronx, New York – June 7, 2004, in Manhattan, New York), was an American musician and playwright, author of the lyrics of the English version of the Russian song "Those Were the Days" and also of three books on architecture and adjunct professor at Columbia University (1936–1976).
+Eugene Raskin (September 5, 1909 – June 7, 2004) was an American musician and playwright, and adjunct professor at Columbia University (1936–1976).
+Best known as the lyricist of the song "Those Were the Days", he also wrote three books on architecture.

 Early life

 Raskin was born in The Bronx in 1909.
-He studied at Columbia University and eventually became adjunct professor of architecture at his alma mater between 1936 and 1976.
+He studied at Columbia University and was adjunct professor of architecture at his alma mater between 1936 and 1976.

-He wrote two plays: in 1949 One's a Crowd, a comedy about an atomic scientist who develops four personalities after his experiments go horribly wrong; in 1951 a romantic play entitled Amata; and later, The Old Friend.
-He also wrote a number of short pieces, including I'm on the Other Phone, Quartet for Two, and First Guitar (an autobiographical play about Gene's acquiring his first guitar), all of which were presented by the dramatist Steven Packard in his 1994-1995 thematically themed series Plays by Playwrights at the theatre collective Polaris North in New York City.
+He wrote two stage plays: in 1949 One's a Crowd, a comedy about an atomic scientist who develops four personalities after his experiments go horribly wrong, and, in 1951, a romantic play titled Amata.
+He also wrote The Old Friend and a number of short pieces, including I'm on the Other Phone, Quartet for Two, and First Guitar (an autobiographical play about him acquiring his first guitar), all of which were presented by the dramatist Steven Packard, in his 1994–1995 thematically themed series Plays by Playwrights, at the theatre collective Polaris North in New York City.

-In 1954, Raskin published Architecturally Speaking; Sequel to Cities came in 1971 and Architecture and People in 1974.
+In 1954, Raskin published Architecturally Speaking.
+Sequel to Cities was published in 1971 and Architecture and People in 1974.
 He also wrote a novel, Stranger in my Arms.
 In the early 1960s, Raskin and his wife Francesca played folk music around Greenwich Village in New York.
 They released an album that included "Those Were The Days", which was initially taken up by the Limeliters.